Downloadable resources for Health Professionals.

 Referral forms for secondary services

-Children from the area who are above a healthy weight and have completed/ are enrolled in Go4Fun.
-Clinics are multidisciplinary and include paediatrician, dietitian, exercise physiologist and psychologist.
-Clinics are held monthly.
+Secondary services are available for children from the local health area who are above a healthy weight.
+If age (7-13 years) and clinically appropriate, children should also be enrolled in Go4Fun.
+Most clinics are multidisciplinary and may include a nurse, paediatrician, dietitian, exercise physiologist or physiotherapist and a clinical psychologist.
+The clinic frequency is varied.

 Referral forms for tertiary service

-Currently there is one tertiary multidisciplinary clinic for children and families who are well above a healthy weight.
-The clinic is based at the Children’s Hospital Westmead.
-The clinic is available for children aged 0-16 years with a BMI Z score > 2.5 who have/are enrolled in Go4Fun.
-Clinics are multidisciplinary and include paediatrician, dietitian, exercise physiologist and psychologist.
-Clinics are held monthly.
+Currently there is one multidisciplinary tertiary clinic for children well above a healthy weight located at the Children’s Hospital Westmead.
+The clinic is available for children aged 2-16 years with a BMI Z score > 2.5.
+If age (7-13 years) and clinically appropriate, children should also be enrolled in Go4Fun.
+Multidisciplinary clinics are held weekly and include a nurse, paediatrician, dietitian, physiotherapist and clinical psychologist.

 Get Healthy Service